Shiby-Mathew/Note-taker/README.md

 ## Description

 ```
 This application called Note Taker that can be used to write and save notes.
-This application used Express.js as a back-end and save, retrieve note data from a JSON file and deployed the entire application on Heroku.
+This application uses Express.js as a back-end, save and retrieve note data from a JSON file.It is deployed on Heroku.
 ```

 ## User Story